Are you an adviser? Go to Unbiased Pro

 A junior self invested personal pension (SIPP) is a pension designed for a child.

-On the face of it, it might seem rather strange to kick off a pension fund for someone still in nappies, but it can be a very smart choice.
+On the face of it, it might seem rather strange to kick off a pension fund for someone still in nappies, but it can be a smart choice.

-Up until the age of 18, a Junior SIPP is managed by a parent or legal guardian, who makes the investment decisions.
+Up until the age of 18, a junior SIPP is managed by a parent or legal guardian, who makes the investment decisions.

-And, as a Junior SIPP is a long-term investment, more investment risk can be taken to potentially improve investment growth.
+And, as a junior SIPP is a long-term investment, more investment risk can be taken to potentially improve investment growth.

-What makes a Junior SIPP special is that most people don't start their pension until they're working.
+What makes a junior SIPP special is that most people don't start their pension until they're working.

-For example, if you made an annual contribution of £2,880 into a Junior SIPP, tax relief at 20% would mean that a total of £3,600 goes into the pension each year.
+For example, if you made an annual contribution of £2,880 into a junior SIPP, tax relief at 20% would mean that a total of £3,600 goes into the pension each year.

-This growth would vary (and in some years, there may be no growth at all), but if it averages at 4% per year, by the child's 18th birthday, the pension pot would already be worth around £95,000.
+This growth would vary (and in some years, there may be no growth at all), but if it averages at 5% per year, by the child's 18th birthday, the pension pot would already be worth around £51,000.

-NS&I premium bonds
+NS&I premium children's bonds

 Back in the day, buying premium bonds as gifts for children was popular with parents and other family members.

-After all, holders of premium bonds are entered into a monthly prize draw, where they could win between £25 to £1 million, tax-free.
+Holders of premium bonds are entered into a monthly prize draw, where they could win between £25 to £1 million, tax-free.

-While this sounds attractive, the reality is that, unlike other savings accounts, premium bonds do not pay interest, which means their value will gradually decrease as inflation reduces spending power – unless, of course, you get lucky and win some prizes.
+While this sounds attractive, the reality is that, unlike other savings accounts, premium bonds do not pay interest, which means their value may gradually decrease as inflation reduces spending power – unless, of course, you get lucky and win some prizes.

-According to the Money Advice Service, on average, one in three people win a prize each year with a £1,000 investment.
+According to MoneyHelper, on average, one in three people win a prize each year with a £1,000 investment.

-If you had £45,000 of premium bonds and, as suggested by Money Saving Expert, average luck, you could win around £1,500 in prizes over a five-year period.
-Any prizes you do win are free from UK income tax and capital gains tax.
+If you had £50,000 of premium bonds and, as suggested by Money Saving Expert, average luck, you could win nearly £10,000 in prizes over a five-year period.

 Although you can keep buying premium bonds for your child until you reach the maximum holding level of £50,000, they are generally more suitable as small gifts of £25 or more.

-However, for those worried about losses due to financial crises, it’s worth remembering that premium bonds are backed by HM Treasury, so all the money you invest is 100% secure.
+For those worried about losses due to financial crises, it’s worth remembering that premium bonds are backed by HM Treasury, so all the money you invest is 100% secure.

 Anyone can buy premium bonds on behalf of a child but must nominate a parent or guardian to look after the bonds until the child reaches the age of 16.